 - Give your teen a healthy, nutritious diet to prevent the risk of obesity, hypertension, cardiac problems and health issues.

 - Encourage your teen to exercise twenty to thirty minutes daily to maintain good physical and psychological health.
 Teach him aerobic exercises, such cycling, running, swimming, and other activities, for good health.

-- Make sure your Down syndrome affected teen gets adequate, continuous sleep that helps him stay fresh and active throughout the day.
+- Make sure your child gets adequate, continuous sleep that helps him stay fresh and active throughout the day.

 - Encourage your teen to participate in various social opportunities as it helps develop the sense of self-esteem, confidence, and happiness and minimizes the stress and depression.

 - If your teen’s oratory and physical development lag considerably in comparison to the average teens, then you can enroll your teen for speech and physical therapy sessions for improving his potential.